-Work on the Exit 131 interchange improvement project coined by state officials as the “Woodbury Road, Transit and Economic Development Hub” will take about two years to complete or on or about November 2019.
+Work on the Exit 131 interchange improvement project coined by state officials as the “Woodbury Road, Transit and Economic Development Hub” will begin in January and take about two years to complete or on or about November 2019.
 The project will be built by union labor as the state agencies have signed a Project Labor Agreement with the Hudson Valley Building and Construction Trades Council.

 At his speech at the International Brotherhood of Electrical Workers Local 363 facility in Harriman, Gov. Cuomo said that traffic on Route 17 by Woodbury Common has been a “nightmare.”
 The Woodbury Common Premium Outlets draws an estimated more than 13 million visitors a year.
 The popular shopping venue has drawn a significant amount of traffic to the area amounting to 32 million vehicle trips a year—20,000 vehicles on Route 32 and 50,000 on Route 17 each day.